alexcasalboni/aws-lambda-power-tuning/README.md

 Once the execution has completed, you will find the execution results in the "**Output**" tab of the "**Execution Details**" section.
 The output will contain the optimal RAM configuration and its corresponding average cost per execution.

+## Note about the previous version of this project

+This project used to require a generation step to dynamically create the required steps based on which memory/power configurations you wanted to test.

+The new version of this project doesn't require any generation step, but you may want to fine-tune the state machine in the `template.yml` file to add additional configurations.

+Please note that you can specify a subset of configuration values in the `PowerValues` CloudFormation parameter.
+Only those configurations will be tested.
+Even though you will still see them in the stete machine chart, the `executor` steps corresponding to non-tested configurations will not run the input function (they'll be skipped).

 ## State Machine Input

 The AWS Step Functions state machine accepts the following parameters: